 FNCE 332.
 INVESTMENTS.
 This course examines a variety of topics commonly associated with investment in publicly traded securities and mutual funds.
 It examines ways in which financial market data is utilized as inputs into models for asset pricing and portfolio management.
 It also explores topics such as index construction, portfolio performance assessment, and risk management techniques using derivatives.
-Prerequisites: Finance 202 and junior standing.
+Prerequisite: Finance 202 or 250.